xamarin/xamarin-forms-samples/Effects/FocusEffect/README.md

 ---
 name: Focus Effect
-description: This sample demonstrates creating an effect for the `Entry` control, that changes the background color of the control when it gains focus.
-For mor...
+description: This sample demonstrates creating an effect for the Entry control, that changes the background color of the control when it gains focus.
 topic: sample
 languages:
 - csharp